Mexico´s Plan

 – A decree will be issued to regulate water concessions, allowing public access to subsidies, credits, and programs.

-– Over 3,000 km of railway for passenger and freight transport.
+– Over 3,000 km of railways for passenger and freight transport.

 – Reduce upper secondary education subsystems from 31 to only 2: General and Technological Baccalaureate.